wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/PrinciplesOfOperationOPCUA.md

 ## Connection

 The OPC UA EDS adapter uses the binary opc.tcp protocol to communicate with the OPC UA servers.
-When security is enabled, the X.509-type client and server certificates are exchanged and verified and the connection to the configured OPC UA server is established.
+When a secured connection is enabled, the X.509-type client and server certificates are exchanged and verified and the connection between the OPC UA EDS adapter and the configured OPC UA server is established.

 ## Stream creation